Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Your reader remembers the first sentence and the last sentence best.
 Make the last sentence memorable.
 Emphasis at the end.

 + Logical flow of ideas:
-  + Sequential in time: avoid the Memento approach;
+  + Sequential in time: avoid the "Memento" approach in sciecific writing;
   + General → specific: take-home message first;
   + Logical arguments: if "a" then "b"; "a" therefore "b".